aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 In his article, Katz mentions the K-24 and other cameras with a focal length from 24 to 36 inches.
 These were often carried by the F-5 and F-6, and Katz refers to them in examples in his article. (reference)

-The question remains: why a maximum 240 inch focal length?

-While reading about the RB-36D, I read about the “Boston Camera”.
+However, while reading about the RB-36D, I read about the “Boston Camera”.
 The Boston Camera had a focal length of 240 inches, and:
 “a photo interpreter could detect a golf ball from an altitude of 45,000 feet (14,000 m)” (reference)

-However, the Boston Camera was not manufactured until 1951, and was used sparingly.
+The Boston Camera was not manufactured until 1951, and was used sparingly.
 Cameras with 24- to 36-inch focal lengths were much more common.

+The Pickett Model 520/700 has handy gauge marks for what are probably common focal lengths: 24”, 36”, 48”, 72”, 96”, and 144”.

 ## Ground Speed